Skip to content

 Target Audience

-• Infrastructure Investors: Assessing multi-billion riyal CAPEX in desalination, long-distance transmission, wastewater treatment, drainage, and strategic storage as a pipeline for green and blended finance.
+• Infrastructure Investors: Assess desalination, transmission, wastewater treatment, drainage, storage, and urban-greening opportunities for private and blended finance.

 Report Deliverables